About Jeffrey

 Jeffrey Kahane – Bio

 In addition to the dozens of works commissioned or premiered by the orchestras where he has served as music director, Kahane has premiered piano concertos written for him by composers Kevin Puts and Andrew Norman.
-His son Gabriel’s new concerto Heirloom, which he has performed several times, was written for him as a way of tracing the connections between music and three generations of family history.
+His son Gabriel’s new concerto Heirloom, which he has now performed many times, was written for him as a way of tracing the connections between music and three generations of family history.
+Heirloom was recorded this past year with The Knights under the direction of Eric Jacobsen, and will be released on the Nonesuch in late 2025.

 Kahane’s earliest piano studies, starting at the age of 5, were with Howard Weisel, who encouraged a love of improvisation that abides to this day.
 One of the watershed moments in his early musical life was hearing Joni Mitchell’s first album, Song to a Seagull, at age 12, not long after he started teaching himself to play the guitar.
 (At one time, he considered becoming a singer-songwriter.)
 At the age of 14, he was given the opportunity to study privately with the great Polish emigré pianist Jakob Gimpel, whose teaching profoundly shaped his understanding of music’s essence and purpose.